 Summery, if you are looking at routine production parts in Carbon Steel or Aluminum between the production quantities of 100-1000 or be able to do design changes on the fly, the CNC Turret Punch Press is an excellent process to use.

-When a part is cut utilizing a CNC Turret Punch Press or sheet metal laser cutting, when A bend is required, and sheet metal press brake is used in the sheet metal fabrication process.
+When a part is cut utilizing a CNC Turret Punch Press or sheet metal laser cutting, When a bend is required, and sheet metal press brake is used in the sheet metal fabrication process.
 There are typically 4 types of press brakes, fully manually Press Brake, CNC Press Brake, robotic, and automated to bend sheet metal to various bends profiles and designs.

 These Press Brakes are set up to complete only one operation or bend at a time, and then the tooling is changed for the second operation.
-These Press Brakes are mainly used in the prototype, minimal production, or for hobbyists.
+These Press Brakes are mainly used in the prototype, minimal production, or hobbyists.

-CNC Sheet Metal Press Brakes take a 3D part file where the operator will input the required bends and bend angles in a sequence down the break utilizing preset separate tooling for each bend to complete a finished part.
+CNC Sheet Metal Press Brakes take a 3D part file where the operator will input the required bends and bend angles in a sequence down the break utilizing separate preset tooling for each bend to complete a finished part.
 This increases the speed and accuracy of the production.

 This Press Brake is one system that moves the cut sheet metal part and then automatically changes the tooling and moves the part to the required position.
-These are used only for parts with and a significant number of bends and with a high MOQ.
+These are used only for parts with a significant number of bends and a high MOQ.

 Positives: